ArantesVini/ArantesVini/README.md

-# Hello, and welcome to my Github!
 ## My name is Vinicius, but you can call me Vini 😎

----

 🐍 I’m currently working as Data Analyst, using **Power BI, MSSQLServer and Python** in a brazillian cooperative bank.